 I'm also probably one of the silliest people you'll ever meet.
-I thrive on spontaneous, oddball humor that gets people laughing.
+I thrive on spontaneous, oddball humor that gets people laughing (or groaning).

 Witty, intelligent banter is a particular strong suit of mine.
 I'm inquisitive, talkative, and always up for a mentally stimulating conversation seasoned with surreal silliness.
 I'm quick to crack wise and make funny observations, so I try to work my offbeat sense of humor into any conversation.
 An English professor once told me I could be a stand-up poetry analyst.